 Scope and arrangement

-The George Avakian and Anahid Ajemian papers (1908-2013) document the careers and lives of the producer and violinist through personal and professional correspondence; published and unpublished writings and speeches; contracts and other business papers; scores; clippings; photographs; awards; posters; and visual art.
-The bulk of the collection consists of correspondence, writings, and photographs illustrating George Avakian's career as a recording producer and artist manager.
-The collection is arranged in three series: George Avakian Papers, Anahid and Maro Ajemian Papers, and Photographs.
+The George Avakian and Anahid Ajemian papers (1908-2016) document the careers and lives of the producer and violinist through audio and video recordings; personal and professional correspondence; published and unpublished writings and speeches; contracts and other business papers; scores; clippings; scrapbooks; photographs; awards; posters; and visual art.
+The bulk of the collection consists of audio and video recordings; correspondence; writings; and photographs illustrating George Avakian's career as a recording producer and artist manager.
+The collection is arranged in four series: George Avakian Papers; Anahid and Maro Ajemian Papers; Photographs; and Audio and Video Recordings.

-The George Avakian papers date from 1924 to 2013.
-They detail his work producing, managing, or assisting a wide variety of musicians and recording artists; how he helped develop those artists' careers and art; the history of Avakian's careers at Columbia, World Pacific, Warner Brothers, and RCA Records; and his later projects as an independent manager and producer.
+Series I: George Avakian papers dates from 1913 to 2016.
+It details his work producing, managing, or assisting a wide variety of musicians and recording artists; how he helped develop those artists' careers and art; the history of Avakian's careers at Columbia, World Pacific, Warner Brothers, and RCA Records; and his later projects as an independent manager and producer.
 Broadly, the papers show the development of the recording industry over the course of his career.
-They reveal the intertwined histories through personal and professional correspondence with recording artists or their management; correspondence with other record industry figures; published and unpublished articles, liner notes, essays, and historical accounts by Avakian; clippings; record company memos; business, recording, and production notes; touring information; contracts; publicity material; awards; posters; visual art; and photographs.
-Many of Avakian's writings were created with the intention of compiling a memoir of his career.
+They reveal the intertwined histories through personal and professional correspondence with recording artists or their management; correspondence with other record industry figures; published and unpublished articles, liner notes, essays, and historical accounts by Avakian; clippings; record company memos; business, recording, and production notes; touring information; contracts; publicity material; a scrapbook; awards; posters; visual art; and photographs.
+Many of Avakian's writings were created with the intention of compiling a memoir of his career which he never completed.

-The Ajemian papers, dating from 1927 to 2011, document the lives and careers of George Avakian's wife, the violinist Anahid Ajemian, and her sister, the pianist Maro Ajemian.
-They contain biographical papers on both musicians; files on individual performances by the Ajemians as a duo and as solo artists; annotated scores; clippings; contracts; publicity material; letters from the composers Lou Harrison, Edgard Varèse, John Cage, and Alan Hovhaness; and obituaries and memorial tributes for Maro Ajemian.
-The scores include pieces for violin as well as compositions performed by the Composers String Quartet.
-Composers represented include Alan Hovhaness, Mel Powell, Wallingford Riegger, and Ben Weber.
+Series II: Anahid and Maro Ajemian papers, dating from 1919 to 2016, documents the lives and careers of George Avakian's wife, the violinist Anahid Ajemian, and her sister, the pianist Maro Ajemian.
+They contain biographical papers on both musicians; files on individual performances by the Ajemians as a duo and as solo artists; annotated scores; scrapbooks; clippings; contracts; publicity material; letters from the composers Lou Harrison, Edgard Varèse, John Cage, and Alan Hovhaness; and obituaries and memorial tributes for Maro Ajemian.
+The scores include pieces for violin and violin/piano duo, as well as compositions performed by the Composers String Quartet.
+Composers represented include Alan Hovhaness, Milton Babbitt, Elliott Carter, Henry Cowell, John Cage, Mel Powell, Lou Harrison, Ben Weber, Gunther Schuller, and others.

-The collection holds photographs dating from 1908 to 2012.
-They include images of Avakian or Ajemian with various musicians and colleagues, as well as candid, publicity, or performance photographs of those musicians, some never published.
+Series III: Photographs dates from 1908 to 2012.
+It includes images of Avakian or Ajemian with various musicians and colleagues, as well as candid, publicity, or performance photographs of those musicians, some never published.
 These include such figures as Louis Armstrong, Maro Ajemian, Dave Brubeck, the Composers String Quartet, Henry Cowell, Miles Davis, Eric Dolphy, Duke Ellington, Gil Evans, Benny Goodman, Alan Hovhaness, Keith Jarrett, Charles Lloyd, Johnny Mathis, Sonny Rollins, and Ravi Shankar.
 Also present are portraits of Avakian, some by Carl Van Vechten and William Gottlieb, and photographs of the Avakian and Ajemian families.
-Photographs of the 2004 Satchmo Summerfest appear only in digital form.

-The George Avakian and Anahid Ajemian papers are arranged in three series:
+The George Avakian and Anahid Ajemian papers are arranged in four series:

 -

-Series I documents George Avakian's working and personal relationships with key 20th century musicians and artists, both American and foreign, from his time with major recording labels (1938 to the mid-1960s), to his independent work from the mid-1960s onward, to his later work on reissues of his classic productions.
+Series I documents George Avakian's personal history and his working and personal relationships with key 20th century musicians and artists, both American and foreign, from his time with major recording labels (1938 to the mid-1960s), to his independent work from the mid-1960s onward, to his later work on reissues of his classic productions.
 The series also gives evidence to his relationships with other key figures in the music and recording industries, such as producers, scholars, and writers, from the United States and other nations.
-These relationships are revealed through personal and business correspondence; business and management records; and Avakian's notes and writings throughout his career.
+The series holds personal and business correspondence; business and management records; Avakian's notes and writings throughout his career; Avakian's military files; and a scrapbook.

-Artists with the most extensive representation in the collection are Louis Armstrong, Miles Davis, Keith Jarrett, and Charles Lloyd.
-Other artists with substantial documentation include Duke Ellington, Benny Goodman, John Cage, Sonny Rollins, Dave Brubeck, the Composers String Quartet, Wild Bill Davison, Paul Desmond, John Eaton, the Everly Brothers, Erroll Garner, Alan Hovhaness, Dick Hyman, Johnny Mathis, Helen Merrill, Turk Murphy, Bob Newhart, Orchestra U.S.A., and Ravi Shankar.
+Artists with the most representation in this series are Louis Armstrong, Miles Davis, Keith Jarrett, and Charles Lloyd.
+Other artists with substantial documentation include Duke Ellington, Benny Goodman, John Cage, Sonny Rollins, Dave Brubeck, Wild Bill Davison, Paul Desmond, John Eaton, the Everly Brothers, Erroll Garner, Alan Hovhaness, Dick Hyman, Johnny Mathis, Helen Merrill, Turk Murphy, Bob Newhart, Orchestra U.S.A., and Ravi Shankar.

 Other major topics covered in the papers include the development of Columbia Records during Avakian's time with the company; Avakian's World War II army service and his writings during it; the film Jazz On A Summer's Day; the Music for Moderns concert series; the Newport Jazz Festival; jazz in the Soviet Union; jazz history; and the commercial and technical development of the recording business.
 These files contain correspondence with producers, musicians, researchers, and journalists; Avakian's writings on the subjects; concert programs; and clippings.
 Smaller file sets contain correspondence with musicians, colleagues, and friends, and detail many recording or performance projects which Avakian produced or helped assemble from the 1970s to the 2010s.